 Auto-fetched .

-Both CodeEdit and Zed have their unique strengths and serve similar purposes effectively.
+Zed appears to have several advantages over CodeEdit, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, C, Objective-C. However, they differ in their additional technology choices: CodeEdit uses Ruby, Swift while Zed leverages JavaScript, CSS, Typescript, Python, Rust.